digital-work-lab/literature-review-seminar/slides/01-goals.md

 The review types are in bold.
 TODO : highlighted the important parts and disucss with the students -->

+TODO : remove the last (example) column from the figure (otherwise, students will already know the result)!

 ![bg right:50% width:550px](../assets/Templier2018-table-1.png)

 <!--